Posts

 Image

-Diets high in fructose could cause immune system damage, study suggests New research deepens understanding of how fructose affects health New research by Swansea scientists in collaboration with scientists at the University of Bristol and the Francis Crick Institute in London has indicated that consuming a diet high in sugar fructose might prevent peoples' immune systems' proper functioning ways that have, until now, largely been unknown.
-Fructose is commonly found in sugary drinks, sweets, and processed foods and widely used in food production.
+FRUCTOSE IMPAIRS THE IMMUNE SYSTEM New research by Swansea scientists in collaboration with scientists at the University of Bristol and the Francis Crick Institute in London has indicated that consuming a diet high in sugar fructose might prevent people's immune systems from functioning properly in ways that have, until now, primarily been unknown.
+Fructose is commonly found in sugary drinks, sweets, and processed foods, and is widely used in food production.
 It is associated with obesity, type 2 diabetes, and non-alcoholic fatty liver disease, and its intake has increased substantially throughout the developed world in recent years.
 However, understanding the impact of fructose on the immune system of people who consume it at high levels has been limited until now.
-The new study published in the journal Nature Communications shows that fructose causes the immune system to become i...
+The new study published in the journal Nature Communications shows that fructose causes the immune system to become inflamed.
+That process produces more reactive molecules, which are associated with inflam...

 The body produces new satiety factors during prolonged exercise.